ucl-respiratory/preinvasive/README.md

 ## Genomic Data

-Raw genomic data is stored in the European Genome Archive.
+Raw genomic data is stored in the European Genome Archive (EGA), accession number EGAD00001003883.
+Due to the potentially identifiable nature of the data, this is not openly accessible.
+To recreate this analysis, the reader must go through the EGA data access procedure.

 This code repository does not cover variant calling; this is performed using established tools freely available at https://github.com/cancerit, as described in the Methods section of our paper.
-Code in this repository works from downstream VCF files.
+Code in this repository works from downstream VCF files, which the reader must generate from BAM files downloaded from EGA.

+To run the analysis code in this repository you will need a data/wgs directory containing the following directories:

+* ascat - raw ASCAT output as tsv files
+* ascat_summary - summary copy number profiles
+* caveman - output of Caveman SNV calling in VCF format
+* pindel - output of Pindel insertion-deletion calling in VCF format
+* brass - output of Brass rearrangement calling in VCF format
+* pileups - multi-sample pileup files for each patient

+Please contact the EGA directly with any queries regarding data access.

+## TCGA Data

+Gene expression and methylation analyses use open-access microarray data downloaded directly from TCGA.
+Code to download these is included in the data_loaders directory.

+Mutation data from TCGA is not open access.
+It was downloaded under an agreement between TCGA and the Sanger Institute.
+Variant calling was performed on raw data using the same methods described in the paper.
+We are not able to share these data directly with this paper.
+Should the reader wish to repeat our comparisons with TCGA data, similar results can be obtained using open-access masked TCGA data (removing germline mutations), but please be aware that minor differences may be present.

 ## Dependencies